JOINT RULE 1

 JOINT RULE 8

-Messages Signed by Secretary or Chief Clerk. — Notice to either house of action by the other house shall be in writing and be signed by the Secretary or Chief Clerk, as the case may be, of the house from which such notice or message is conveyed.
+Messages To Be Signed by Secretary or Chief Clerk. — Notice to either house of action by the other house shall be in writing and To Be signed by the Secretary or Chief Clerk, as the case may be, of the house from which such notice or message is conveyed.

 JOINT RULE 9